cahya-wirawan/indonesian-language-models/indonesia/README.md

 - australia terletak di sebelah barat laut pulau papua.
 _(Australia is located in the northwest of the island of Papua.)_

-# Text Classification

-We are trying to find publicly available dataset for indonesian text.